rohit70705/Study_Notion_Website/README.md

 ence for students, making education more accessible and engaging and a platform for instructors to show- case their expertise and connect with learners across the globe.

->> Technology used : ReactJS ,NodeJs , ExpressJS ,Mon-
+>> Technology used : ReactJS ,NodeJs , ExpressJS ,MongoDB .
-goDB .

 #To use this project
 1) Download the codes.